 This is actually a tax-exemption issue, first and foremost.
 The IRS generally will refer, among other things, to the purposes clause in a tax-exempt organization’s articles of incorporation to determine what is a related versus an unrelated activity.
 Most nonprofits also have a purposes clause contained near the beginning of their bylaws, and many times that purposes clause will differ, in one or more material respects, from the purposes clause in the articles of incorporation, the latter of which is controlling.
 The two clauses should be fully consistent and, therefore, an organization might want to include a clause in the bylaws which simply refers to the purposes clause as written in the articles of incorporation.
 In addition, the purposes clause in the articles of incorporation should be reviewed, keeping in mind that a clause drafted 30 or more years ago may not accurately or fully reflect your organization today.

 This is an area where we commonly see bylaw provisions that are inconsistent with the governing state law.
 Nonprofits should closely review how members (if there are voting members) and directors are permitted to meet and vote under the relevant state law.
-Keep in mind that many state nonprofit corporation statutes do not allow directors to vote by proxy, and instead require a director to attend the meeting in-person or via telephone to be counted as present at the meeting for purposes of quorum and voting.
-Also, although the trend is certainly changing, some state nonprofit corporation statutes still do not allow members to vote outside a meeting unless by unanimous written consent (with the written approval of all members); even for the many state statutes that do permit member voting by email, sometimes specific procedures or prerequisites are prescribed.
+Keep in mind that many state nonprofit corporation statutes do not allow directors to vote by proxy, and instead require a director to attend the meeting in-person or virtually (e.g., video or telephone) to be counted as present at the meeting for purposes of quorum and voting.
+Also, although the trend is certainly changing, some state nonprofit corporation statutes still do not allow members to vote outside a meeting unless by unanimous written consent (with the written approval of all members); even for the many state statutes that do permit member voting electronically, sometimes specific procedures or prerequisites are prescribed.

 For organizations with voting members, amendments to the bylaws will almost always require member approval (check the applicable nonprofit corporate statute for the specific requirements).
 Approval also may be required by the board of directors.
 Many times, written notice of the proposed amendments will be required to be given a certain number of days in advance of the meeting.
 It is important to note the required timeline at the beginning of the process, so that your organization does not go through the entire bylaw review process only to realize it will be another year before the required membership approval can be obtained due to failure to adhere to the minimum notice period.